Yassid-tech/YassineIDRISSI_POO_Java/TP1_tableaux_chainesCaracteres/README.md

-# **Lab Report 1: Arrays and Strings**

-![][image1]

-## ![][image2] **Completed by: Yassine IDRISSI**

-## **Module: Object-Oriented Programming in Java**
+# Lab Report TP1 - Object-Oriented Programming in Java

-## **Academic Year: 2024-2025**
+## Master in Distributed Systems and Artificial Intelligence
+**Academic Year:** 2024-2025
+**Prepared by:** Yassine IDRISSI

+---

-1. **Objectives of the Practical Assignment:**
+### 1. Objectives of the Practical Assignment

-   The objective of this practical assignment is to manipulate arrays and strings in Java.
-This involves:
+The goal of this assignment is to manipulate arrays and strings in Java, involving:

-- **Manipulate arrays to store and process numerical data (students' grades).**
+- **Manipulating Arrays to Store and Process Numerical Data (Student Grades):**

-* Learn to sort an array.
+  - Sort an array.
-* Calculate statistics from an array (average, maximum, minimum).
+  - Calculate statistics from an array (average, maximum, minimum).
-* Search for specific occurrences in an array.
+  - Search for specific occurrences in an array.

-- **Manipulate strings, particularly first-group verbs in French, for conjugation.**
+- **Manipulating Strings (Specifically First-Group French Verbs for Conjugation):**

-* Identify and validate first-group verbs.
+  - Identify and validate first-group verbs.
-* Conjugate these verbs with different personal pronouns.
+  - Conjugate these verbs for different personal pronouns.

-- **Perform various operations on a string entered by the user.**
+- **Performing Various Operations on a User-Entered String:**

-* Implement an interactive menu for managing strings.
+  - Implement an interactive menu for string management.
-* Perform operations such as reversing a string and counting words.
+  - Perform operations like reversing a string and counting words.

-- **Count occurrences of letters in a string without differentiating uppercase and lowercase.**
+- **Counting Letter Occurrences in a String (Case-Insensitive):**

-* Use an array to store and display the number of occurrences of each letter in the alphabet.
+  - Use an array to store and display occurrences of each alphabet letter.

+---

-2. **Materials and Development Environment:**
+### 2. Materials and Development Environment

 - **Programming Language:** Java
 - **Development Environment:** IntelliJ
-- **JDK** : 17
+- **JDK:** 17

+---

-3. **Description of Exercises and Results:**
+### 3. Description of Exercises and Results

-- **Exercise 1: Manipulating Grades with an Array:**
+#### Exercise 1: Manipulating Grades with an Array

-_Class "NoteEtudiant": capture 1_

-1. **Creation of the `’NoteEtudiant’`Class:**
+1. **Creation of the `NoteEtudiant` Class:**

-   This class manages an array of grades and performs the required operations.
-The array is initialized with a fixed size corresponding to the number of students.
+   This class manages a grade array and performs the required operations.
+The array is initialized with a fixed size for the number of students.

 2. **Adding Grades:**

-   Grades are added to the array through the ajouterNote() method, which checks if the array is full before adding a new grade.
+   Grades are added via the `ajouterNote()` method, which checks if the array is full before adding a new grade.

-_Class "NoteEtudiant": capture 2_
+   *Class "NoteEtudiant": Capture 2*

 3. **Sorting Grades:**
    Grades are sorted using the `Arrays.sort()` method.

 4. **Calculating the Average Grade:**

-   The average is calculated by summing all the grades and dividing by the number of students.
+   The average is calculated by summing all grades and dividing by the number of students.

    **![][image3]**

-_Class "NoteEtudiant": capture 3_
+   *Class "NoteEtudiant": Capture 3*

 5. **Determining Maximum and Minimum Grades:**

-   The maximum and minimum values are determined by iterating through the array.
+   Maximum and minimum values are determined by iterating through the array.

-6. **Searching for a Specific Grade Occurrence:**
+6. **Counting Occurrences of a Specific Grade:**

-   The number of occurrences of a specific grade is counted using a for loop.
+   The occurrence of a specific grade is counted using a `for` loop.

-_Class "NoteEtudiant": capture de la fonction main_
+   *Class "NoteEtudiant": Capture of Main Function*

 - **Results Obtained:**

-  The results obtained from running the program:
+  Results obtained from running the program:

-_Class "NoteEtudiant": capture de résultat de l’exécution du programme_
+   *Class "NoteEtudiant": Program Execution Result Capture*

+---

-- **Exercise 2: Conjugating a First-Group Verb:**
+#### Exercise 2: Conjugating a First-Group Verb

-1. **Creation of the `’Conjugaison’` Class:**
+1. **Creation of the `Conjugaison` Class:**

-   This class manages the conjugation of first-group verbs in the present tense.
-The verb is passed as a parameter when creating the object and is stored in a private attribute.
+   This class manages conjugation for first-group verbs in the present tense.
+The verb is passed as a parameter and stored in a private attribute.

-2. **Conjugating in the Present Tense:**
+2. **Present Tense Conjugation:**

-   The `conjuguerAuPresent()` method checks if the verb belongs to the first group by verifying if it ends in "er."
+   The `conjuguerAuPresent()` method verifies if the verb belongs to the first group (ending in "er").
 If so, the stem is extracted, and the appropriate endings are added for each personal pronoun.

-3. **`Main` Class:**
+3. **Main Class:**

-   The main class interacts with the user to enter the verb and displays the conjugation.
-An object of the `Conjugaison` class is created, and the `conjuguerAuPresent()` method is called to generate and display the conjugation.
+   The main class interacts with the user to enter the verb, displays the conjugation, creates a `Conjugaison` object, and calls the `conjuguerAuPresent()` method.

 - **Results Obtained:**

-  Here are some examples of results obtained from running the program:
+  Sample output of the program:

+---

-* **Exercise 3: String Manipulation:**
+#### Exercise 3: String Manipulation

-1. **Creation of the `’StringManipulator’`Class:**
+1. **Creation of the `StringManipulator` Class:**

-   This class contains three main methods: one to reverse the string, one to count the number of words, and another to display the entered string.
-A constructor is used to initialize the string.
+   This class includes methods to reverse the string, count words, and display the string.
+A constructor initializes the string.

 2. **Reversing the String:**

-   The `inverserChaine()` method iterates through the string and reconstructs it in reverse using a `for` loop.
+   The `inverserChaine()` method iterates over the string and reconstructs it in reverse using a `for` loop.

-3. **Calculating Word Count:**
+3. **Counting Words:**

-   The `calculerNombreMots()` method uses the regular expression `[,\\.\\s]+` to split the string into words and returns the length of the resulting array.
+   The `calculerNombreMots()` method splits the string into words using the regex `[,\\.\\s]+` and returns the resulting array length.

-4. **`Main` Class:**
+4. **Main Class:**

-   The `Main` class contains the logic for the interactive menu.
-The user can enter a string, display it, reverse it, or count the words through the menu.
-A `StringManipulator` object is created for each entered string.
+   The `Main` class contains the interactive menu logic.
+Users can enter a string, display it, reverse it, or count words.
+A `StringManipulator` object is created for each input string.

 - **Results Obtained:**

-  Here are examples of results obtained from the program:
+  Examples of program results:

-- **Entering:**
+   - **Input:**

-- **Displaying:**
+   - **Display:**
-- **Reversing:**
+   - **Reverse:**
    - **Word Count:**

+---

-* **Exercise 4: Calculating Letter Occurrences in the Alphabet:**
+#### Exercise 4: Calculating Letter Occurrences in the Alphabet

-1. **Creation of the `’OccurenceAlphabet’` Class:**
+1. **Creation of the `OccurenceAlphabet` Class:**

-   This class contains a main method that takes a string, iterates through it, and counts the occurrences of each letter in the alphabet.
+   This class contains a method that takes a string, iterates through it, and counts occurrences of each alphabet letter.

 2. **`calculerOccurencesLettres()` Method:**

-   The `calculerOccurencesLettres()` method iterates through the string provided by the user, counts the occurrences of each letter in the alphabet (ignoring case), and displays these occurrences.
+   This method iterates through the user-provided string, counts occurrences of each letter (case-insensitive), and displays these counts.

-3. **`Main` class:**
+3. **Main Class:**

-   The main class interacts with the user to enter the string, then uses the `OccurenceAlphabet` object to display the letter occurrences.
+   The main class prompts the user to enter a string and uses an `OccurenceAlphabet` object to display letter occurrences.

 - **Results Obtained:**

-  Here are the results obtained from the program:
+  Program output examples:

+---

-4. **Conclusion:**
+### 4. Conclusion

-   This practical assignment allowed us to strengthen our knowledge of manipulating arrays and strings in Java.
-We developed programs capable of performing common operations, such as sorting, counting, and reversing strings, while enhancing our Java programming skills.
+This practical assignment helped consolidate our knowledge of array and string manipulation in Java.
+We developed programs for common operations—sorting, counting, and reversing strings—enhancing our Java programming skills.

+---